quarylabs/sqruff/docs/sample_configurations.md

 # Sample Configurations

-The followbng document outlines sample configurations that may be used to achieve certain formattting/linting outcomes.
+The following document outlines sample configurations that may be used to achieve certain formatting/linting outcomes.

-## Alinging AS statements
+## Aligning AS statements

 Suppose you want to align as statements in a `select` to return the following outcome.